gitlabhq/omnibus-gitlab/doc/settings/nginx.md

    Run `sudo gitlab-ctl reconfigure` for the change to take effect.

-   *Note: if you are using SELinux and your web server runs under a restricted SELinux profile you may have to [loosen the restrictions on your web server][selinuxmod].*
+   *Note: if you are using SELinux and your web server runs under a restricted SELinux profile you may have to [loosen the restrictions on your web server](https://gitlab.com/gitlab-org/gitlab-recipes/tree/master/web-server/apache#selinux-modifications).*

    *Note: make sure that the webserver user has the correct permissions on all directories used by external web-server, otherwise you will receive `failed (XX: Permission denied) while reading upstream` errors.